bufbuild-ru/docs/blog/bufstream-multi-region/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Multi-region, active-active Bufstream at 100 GiB/s"
-  tagline: "March 7, 2025"
 ---

+# Multi-region, active-active Bufstream at 100 GiB/s

 Bufstream — Buf’s drop-in replacement for Apache Kafka® — now supports business-critical workloads with multi-region, active-active clusters on GCP.
 Unlike other solutions, multi-region Bufstream clusters scale without limit, easily tolerate full region outages, add no operational complexity, and have clear SLAs.
 And at just $2.3M/month for 100 GiB/s of writes and 300 GiB/s of reads, multi-region Bufstream is 3x cheaper and infinitely more operable than a self-hosted Apache Kafka stretch cluster.